waozixyz/geosite/src/lib/posts/geocats_primary_survey.md

 Thanks to our incredible, supportive community for all of the encouragement over the year.
 We’re grateful for everything, and are thrilled by what the future holds for Geocats!

-Starting in 2020, we began putting a **lot** of hours into setting up the foundation for an immersive, and completely original open-source NFT based videogame.
+Starting in 2020, we began putting a **lot** of hours into setting up the foundation for an immersive, and completely original open-source videogame.
 We built a team, wrote a script, and started to create.

 What was once a solo project has quickly become an artistic showcase made by many different talented people from across the globe.